 Key Stage 4

-All students study the Edexcel linear Specification GCSE award in mathematics.
-We use the linear GCSE scheme as this provides the students with a holistic approach enabling the development of cross subject knowledge required for further mathematical development.
-Students will either follow the Foundation or Higher GCSE syllabus throughout Year 10 and 11 depending on their ability.
+All students study the AQA specification GCSE award in mathematics as this provides the students with a holistic approach enabling the development of cross subject knowledge required for further mathematical development.
+Students will either follow the Foundation or Higher GCSE syllabus throughout Year 9 10 and 11 depending on their ability.
 The department regularly monitors the progress students are making and will advise students individually on which examination tier of entry is most suitable for them.